M. K. Sanu

-M. K. Sanu (born 27 October 1926) is an Indian Malayalam-language writer, critic, retired professor, biographer, journalist, orator, social activist, and human rights activist.
-He has authored over thirty-six books.
+Mangalath Kesavan Sanu (27 October 1928 – 2 August 2025) was an Indian Malayalam-language writer, critic, academic, biographer, journalist, orator, social activist and human rights activist.
+He authored at least 36 books.

-He is a permanent member of the International Body for Human Rights, as well as the founding member of the Mithram, a school for the mentally handicapped, in Mulanthuruthy, Ernakulam district, Kerala.
+Sanu was a permanent member of the International Body for Human Rights, as well as the founding member of the Mithram, a school for the mentally handicapped, in Mulanthuruthy, Ernakulam district, Kerala.
 He was a member of the award selection committee of the Vayalar Ramavarma Literary Award; however, he resigned in September 2019.
 In 2011, he won the Padmaprabha Literary Award.

-Personal life
+Background

-Sanu was born on 27 October 1926 in Thumpoly in the erstwhile Kingdom of Travancore.
+Sanu was born on 27 October 1928 in Thumpoly in the erstwhile Kingdom of Travancore, as the son of M. P. Kesavan and K. P. Bhavani.

+He died from pneumonia at Amrita Hospital in Ernakulam, on 2 August 2025, at the age of 96.

 Career

 In 1955 and 1956, Sanu joined the Sree Narayana College and Maharaja's College as a lecturer.
 He retired as a professor in 1983.
 In 1984, he was elected as the President of Purogamana Kala Sahitya Sangham and the director of Sree Narayana Study Centre, University of Kerala in 1985, followed by an appointment to Sree Narayana Chair, Mahatma Gandhi University, Kottayam in 1997.

 In 1987, he was elected as an MLA from Ernakulam Assembly constituency.
 In 1991, he joined Kumkumam Weekly, Kollam, as the chief editor.
 He became the elected President of the Vayalar Award Memorial Trust in 2005.